 Effective Alcohol Programs in the Workplace

-More than 50 years ago, the first employee assistance programs were created and, at that time, were specifically created to address workplace alcohol issues.
-These programs were established to help existing personnel who were struggling with alcoholism by encouraging 12-Step program participation.
+EAPs were established to help existing personnel who were struggling with alcoholism by encouraging 12-Step program participation.
 Today, most programs have expanded to recognize and address drug abuse as well.
 As part of the hiring process, an effective workplace program will clearly delineate company policy towards the use of such substances, and establish the consequences of deviating from the policy.
-Ideally, a program will include a no-tolerance stance for alcohol consumption during business hours, or for missed work due to drinking outside of the office.
+Ideally, a program will include a no-tolerance stance for alcohol consumption during business hours or for missed work due to drinking outside of the office.

 Despite the existence of a no-tolerance policy, should an alcohol problem arise with an existing employee, that individual should feel safe in approaching the employer for help.
 Employers should work to remind workers of such programs as these programs may have been better utilized if their existence was more obvious.